Academic Information and Policies

 • Fines - A sum of money imposed as a penalty.

-• Referrals - Students may be required and/or referred to counseling, rehabilitation, or other offices, agencies or programs for assessment, guidance, and service.
+• Referrals - Students may be required and/or referred to counseling, rehabilitation, other offices, agencies or programs for assessment, guidance, and service.
 Students are responsible for any payment associated with the referral.

 • Parental Notification - In a case deemed appropriate, the University has the discretion and reserves the right to contact parents regarding an incident.

-• Residence Unit Expulsion - Permanent separation from the residence halls, apartments, or theme houses.
-Students may be held responsible for room and board payments as outlined in the Contract.
+• Residence Unit Expulsion - Permanent separation and restriction from the residence halls, apartments, or theme houses.
+As the Contract outlines, students may be held responsible for room and board payments.

 • University Expulsion - Permanent separation of the student from the University.
-Students subject to expulsion or suspension from the University will be entitled to a hearing before the Campus Hearing Board.
+Students subject to expulsion or suspension from the University will be entitled to a hearing before the Conduct Disgnee or Campus Hearing Board.
 Students subject to lesser sanctions for non-academic misconduct will be entitled to a disciplinary conference with an individual adjudication.
 Campus disciplinary proceedings are designed to provide a fair evaluation of the student’s responsibility for violating University regulations.
 Formal rules of evidence shall not be applied, nor shall deviations from prescribed procedures necessarily invalidate a decision.

-E. Discipline Process
+E. Discipline & Student Conduct Violation Process

-• Preliminary Review - The Dean of Students or conduct designee will conduct a preliminary review to determine whether the report of alleged misconduct has merit and/or if it can be resolved by mutual consent of the persons or on a basis acceptable to the adjudicator.
-If the report has merit and cannot be resolved by mutual consent, the Dean of Students or conduct designee may participate in any subsequent disciplinary meeting or hearing to resolve the matter.
-The Dean of Students or conduct designee reserves the right to reject a report where it is not feasible for the University pursue it.
+• Preliminary Review - The Vice President for Student Life/Dean of Students or conduct designee will conduct an initial review to determine whether the report of alleged misconduct has merit and/or if it can be resolved by mutual consent/mediation of the persons or on a basis acceptable to the adjudicator.
+Suppose the report has merit and cannot be resolved by mutual consent/mediation.
+In that case, the Vice President for Student Life/Dean of Students or conduct designee may participate in any subsequent disciplinary meeting or hearing to resolve the matter.
+The Vice President for Student Life/Dean of Students or back-up designee reserves the right to refer the case to any University official or group other than the Campus Hearing Board as deemed appropriate.

-• The Dean of Students or conduct designee will conduct a preliminary review to determine whether the alleged misconduct is minor or serious and might result in suspension or expulsion from the University.
-The Dean of Students or conduct designee will also determine whether the accused student disputes the facts that form the basis of the complaint.
-Accused students not subject to suspension or expulsion and not disputing the facts to the report are entitled to an informal disciplinary meeting.
-Accused students subject to residence unit expulsion, suspension, or expulsion, and disputing the facts of the complaint, are entitled to a hearing before the Campus Hearing Board.
-The Dean of Students reserves the right to refer the case to any University official or group other than the Campus Hearing Board.
+• The conduct designee will conduct a preliminary review to determine whether the alleged misconduct is minor or severe and might result in immediate action, suspension or expulsion from the University.
+The conduct designee will also determine whether the accused student disputes the facts that form the basis of the complaint.
+Accused students not subject to suspension or expulsion and not denying the facts to the report are entitled to an informal disciplinary meeting.
+Accused students subject to residence unit expulsion, suspension, or expulsion and disputing the facts of the complaint are entitled to a hearing before the Campus Hearing Board.
+The Vice President for Student Life/Dean of Students reserves the right to refer the case to any University official or group other than the Campus Hearing Board.

-• Written notification of the determination including any sanctions.
+• Written notification of the determination, including any sanctions.

 • Composition of the Campus Hearing Board - Students accused of non-academic offenses that may result in suspension, expulsion, or expulsion from an on-campus living unit are entitled to a hearing before the Campus Hearing Board.

-• The Campus Hearing Board shall consist of three (3) students and two (2) faculty/staff members.
+• The Campus Hearing Board shall consist of three students and two faculty/staff members.
 A quorum shall consist of three members.
-The Dean of Students or conduct designee shall be responsible for training and providing administrative support to the Campus Hearing Board.
+Student Life shall be responsible for training and providing administrative support to the Campus Hearing Board.

 • Hearing Procedures - The following procedures are followed in disciplinary hearings:

-• On a date specified by the Dean of Students or conduct designee, the accused student will submit to the Dean of Students or conduct designee the names of witnesses for the hearing, a summary of the information each witness is expected to provide, and any documents the student filing the report and the accused student expect to present at the hearing.
-The Dean of Students or conduct designee will make copies of the information available to the person filing the report, the accused student, and the Campus Hearing Board prior to the hearing.
+• On a date specified, the accused student will submit the names of witnesses for the hearing, a summary of the information each witness is expected to provide, and any documents the student filing the report and the accused student expect to present at the hearing.
+Copies of the information will be available to the person filing the report, the accused student, and the Campus Hearing Board before the hearing.

 • Accused students who fail to appear at the hearing will be seen as having pled “not responsible” to the allegations pending against them.
-A hearing will be conducted in their absence, as necessary and a decision will follow.
+A hearing will be conducted in their absence, as necessary, and a decision will follow.

 • Hearings shall be conducted in private.

-• Legal counsel, attorneys or family members are not allowed in student conduct meetings or hearings
+• Legal counsel, attorneys or family members are not allowed in student conduct meetings or hearings.

 • The individual filing the report, the accused student, and the Campus Hearing Board may examine the information accepted by the chairperson and may ask questions of all witnesses and complainants.